 \section{A Sound and Complete Interpretation for String Diagram Rewriting}

 In this section we develop a version of DPOI rewriting that is sound and complete for symmetric monoidal categories that \textit{do not} come with a chosen Frobenius algebra on each object.
-Recall that in~\cite{BGKSZ-partone} we showed how DPOI rewriting for hypergraphs (Definition~\ref{def:dpoi}) corresponds exactly the rewriting for a symmetric monoidal theory, modulo Frobenius structure.
-That is, for a symmetric monoidal theory $\syntax{\Sigma}+\frob$, the (syntactic) rewriting modulo Frobenius relation $\Rightarrow$ and the DPOI rewriting relation $\DPOstep{}$, we proved the following result.
+Recall that, as shown in~\cite{BGKSZ-partone}, DPOI rewriting for hypergraphs (Definition~\ref{def:dpoi}) corresponds exactly to the rewriting for a symmetric monoidal theory $\Sigma$, modulo Frobenius structure.